 Chitwan is the plain region (Terai) in Nepal.
 And Chitwan National Park is one of the most popular tourist destinations here.
 One just should not miss the jungle safari at Chitwan National Park.
 The remote destination Chitwan is the south-central part of Nepal and here one tourist will also find the rural beauty of the Himalayas land.
 This post is to explore all about Chitwan in Nepal.

 Chitwan National Park is a must-visit for all to explore the wildlife adventure in Nepal.
 You can visit Chitwan either from the remote village Sauraha or Meghauli.
 But Sauraha is the most popular among tourists.
 Here many resorts and hotels are there with all facilities.
 One must have to stay at Chitwan to explore Chitwan National Park the next day morning.
 Early morning is the best time to go for Chitwan Safari.

 Before grabbing inside a video clip to explore the full adventure at Chitwan National Park, the first and the oldest national park in Nepal.

 Get in Sauraha

 The best time to explore Chitwan during Autumn or the beginning of Winter.
 During summer time the climate is too hot at Chitwan.
 The cheapest way to travel Chitwan by bus from Kathmandu or Pokhara.
-But the road condition is not ok due to some construction works since 2 years.
+But the road condition is not ok due to some construction works for 2 years.
 You can even travel by air from Kathmandu to Bharatpur with Buddha Air or Yeti Airlines to reach Chitwan.
 It takes just 30 mins by air and by bus 5 to 7 hours.

 Chitwan Village Resort

 Dinner at Chitwan Village Resort

 In case you love knowing a different culture while traveling Chitwan (Sauraha) in Nepal.
 Watch this travel video on Tharu Culture Program 🙂

 Jungle Safari at Chitwan National Park